 When the signals drop below a prescribed level, the internal microprocessor compensates for them.
 This allows the signals to be maintained even in severe weather conditions.
 The data is sent to the output interface section.

 The front window of the detector is heated to improve performance in icing, condensation, and snow conditions.

-There is one detector type that is suitable for all models
+There is one detector type that is suitable for the H2S version and one for the NH3 version.